The second trimester of pregnancy - what happens to the mother's body

 Questions for your doctor

-- Can I alter my lifestyle in any way to reduce my symptoms?
+- Can lifestyle changes help reduce my symptoms?